clickonmedia/laravel-long-running-tasks/README.md

 ### Using a different queue

 This package uses queues to call tasks again after a certain amount of time.
 By default, it will use the `default` queue.
-You can customize the queue that should be used by changing the value of the `queue` key in the `long-running-tasks-monitor` config file.
+You can customize the queue that should be used by changing the value of the `queue` key in the `long-running-tasks` config file.

 You can also specify a queue on your task itself.